JMHeartley/dreamlo.js/README.md

     text: string;       //optional
 }
 ```
-DreamLo doesn't allow the use of the asterisk character ( * ); all occurrences will be replaced by the underscore character ( _ ).
+dreamlo doesn't allow the use of the asterisk character ( * ); all occurrences will be replaced by the underscore character ( _ ).

 *See [Score](/src/score.ts) for this Typescript interface.*